First Time Boarding Your Dog? Here’s Everything You Need To Know!

 Getting your dog acclimated to their new friends is a process.
 When you find your perfect facility, it is likely others found it too!
 Do not risk waiting till the last minute and finding out they have no availability.
-Book your dog’s staycation at least a month in advance to assure they have spots available.
+Book your dog’s staycation in advance to assure they have spots available.
 Especially if it is over a holiday.

 Be Open and Honest About Your Dog’s Behavior & Needs

 Dog care facilities are dependent on the information you provide them with to help care for your dog in your absence.
 Be sure to provide the facility with a complete health and medical history, as well as any behavior quirks.
 If your dog is reactive on-leash, gets along better with smaller dogs, or sometimes has minor seizures, these are all important things to tell the facility before you leave your dog.
 Because these dogs are going to be temporarily living in close quarters with one another, all boarding facilities require vaccinations.
 Be sure to update your dog on all vaccines, especially Bordetella, Rabies, Parvovirus and Distemper.

 Familiarizing yourself and your dog with your facility of choice helps you, your dog, and the team who will be caring for them!
 Before their staycation, try them out in daycare a few times to better acquaint them with the facility, the staff, and the regular daycare dogs.
 This also helps to get them accustomed to the daily routine like the feeding schedule and knowing that you will be coming back for them.
 The Dog Stop offers your first day of daycare free for this very reason, as well as to be sure your pup is a good fit before you invest in it.

 Always check what the facility provides for your pup – bed, blanket, food, medication, etc. and what you can bring – toys, bed, blanket, food, treats, bones, leash, harness, etc. The AKC offers this top 5 things to pack when boarding your pup.